Xposed-Modules-Repo/cn.aodlyric.xiaowine/README.md

 ```

 > In case you have developed the module together with somebody else, but they don't have a GitHub account.
 You can write their names and links into the file.
-> All commited contributors in this repository will be added by default.
+> All `Outside Collaborators` in this repository will be added by default.

 ### Visibility